yldio/yld.io/README.md

 `./src/functions/meetup-oauth.js`
 `./src/functions/meetup-callback.js`

+This lambda takes our meetup event data and publishes it to Contentful.

 Due to meetups use of OAuth 2.0, the flow here requires some authentication prior to starting to work that deals with the meetup and contentful data.

 Flow: